kpchi/PET-Exercises/Lab05Credential/README.md

 - In this task the user derives a fresh random attribute v, and encrypts it using a homomorphic encryption scheme under their own public key.
 The ciphertext will be used by the issuer to issue a credential on this attribute blindly, i.e. without ever learning the attribute.

-- The encryption is performed for you, but you have to provide a Zero-knowledge proof of knowledge on a number of statements: You need to prove knowledge of the encryption randomess k, the secret v and the private key for he used public key.
+- The encryption is performed for you, but you have to provide a Zero-knowledge proof of knowledge on a number of statements: You need to prove knowledge of the encryption randomness k, the secret v and the private key for he used public key.

 - Note the verification of the proof above is provided: study it and ensure your proof may be verified correctly.
 The comment in task 1 also describes the statements to be proved.